sendgrid/docs/source/User_Guide/Marketing_Campaigns/campaigns.md

 View who clicked or opened your campaigns
 {% endanchor %}

-Marketing Campaigns makes it very easy to create a dynamic segment of recipients who have either opened one of your campaigns or have clicked links within a campaign.
+Marketing Campaigns makes it very easy to create a dynamic segment of recipients who have either opened one of your campaigns or have clicked links within your campaign.

 First, from either the **campaigns list view** or the individual **campaign stats page**, hover over the “Unique Opens” or “Unique Clicks” stats.